 If you want a well-made real leather belt that will last a lifetime, then Popov Leather belts are worth your investment.

-All our belts are made with full grain Horween leather that’s thick and sturdy enough to withstand constant wear.
+All our belts are made with Horween leather that’s thick and sturdy enough to withstand constant wear.
 They’re everyday belts that pair well with both formal and casual outfits and develop a rich patina as they age.

 Our sizing chart and video guide will help you select the correct size.
 As a general rule, go for a belt size that’s equal to your waist size plus two extra inches.
 This gives you enough room to style the belt appropriately.